mehwaffle10/Waffle_Balance/README.md

 ### Ballistas
 - Start with 6 bomb bolts
 - Can aim up to 60° lower
+- Bomb bolt linear explosion damaged increase
+	- width from 1 to 2 blocks
+	- max depth from 2 to 4 blocks
+	- explosion damage (vs blobs) limited from 8 to 4 blocks
 - Cost 250 coins

 ### Mounted Bow